Doctrine: Legal usage

 A legal doctrine is a body of interrelated rules (usually of common law and built over a long period of time) associated with a legal concept or principle.
 For example, the doctrine of frustration of purpose now has many tests and rules applicable with regards to each other and can be contained within a "bubble" of frustration.
 In a court session a defendant may refer to the doctrine of justification.

 It can be seen that a branch of law contains various doctrines, which in turn contain various rules or tests.
 The test of non-occurrence of crucial event is part of the doctrine of frustration which is part of contract law.
 Doctrines can grow into a branch of law; restitution is now considered a branch of law separate to contract and tort.

+Doctor

+The title of Doctor in fact means "one with the authority to establish doctrine in his or her respective field of study"; a doctorate is a terminal academic degree that legally confers said authority within its respective field.
+For more information, see Doctor (title).